TIAN WANG BU XIN DAN 天王補心丹 - Emperor's Pills

-TIAN WANG BU XIN WAN (PIAN), (Emperor of Heaven's Special Pill to Tonify the Heart) extends the reach of the fabled formula LIU WEI DI HUANG to address the pattern sometimes known as Heart and Kidney Not Communicating.
+also known as TIAN WANG BU XIN WAN or PIAN, extends the reach of the fabled formula LIU WEI DI HUANG to address the pattern sometimes known as Heart and Kidney Not Communicating.

 - Tonifies Kidney YIN